rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-github-app.md

 1. Select **Enable**.
 Rancher attempts to validate the credentials and, upon success, activates the GitHub App provider.

-After its enabled, users logging in via the GitHub App provider are automatically identified and you can leverage your GitHub Organization's teams and users to configure Role-Based Access Control (RBAC) and to assign permissions to projects and clusters.
+After it is enabled, users logging in via the GitHub App provider are automatically identified and you can leverage your GitHub Organization's teams and users to configure Role-Based Access Control (RBAC) and to assign permissions to projects and clusters.

 :::note